 Robin is a partner in the firm’s Raleigh office.
 She currently serves on the firm’s Management Committee and as the Vice-Chair of the firm’s Workers’ Compensation Practice Group.
 She is also a member of the NC Bar Association, the NC Association of Defense Attorneys and the Defense Research Institute.

 Robin was selected to receive the TBJ Women in Business Award in 2015.
+In 2018, Robin was named as one of North Carolina’s Leaders in the Law.
 She was also selected for inclusion in the Best Lawyers Business Edition 2016 Women in the Law.
-Also, she has been designated one of The Best Lawyers in America in the field of WC Law-Employers each year since 2016 and maintains an AV rating in Martindale-Hubbell.
+Also, she has been designated one of The Best Lawyers in America in the field of WC Law-Employers each year since 2009 and maintains an AV rating in Martindale-Hubbell.

 Articles, Presentations, and Publications